publishpress/PublishPress-Statuses/readme.txt

 == Changelog ==

+= [1.0.2.2] - 20 Dec 2023 =
+* Change : In Workflow (Pre-Publish) panel, display selectable radio option for next status even if not defaulting to it
+* Change : Force usage of Pre-Publish panel (unless disabled by constant)
+* Fixed : Classic Editor - Visibility selector was missing
+* Fixed : Classic Editor - Explicit selection of Published status was ignored if using Default to Next Status mode
+* Fixed : Classic Editor - Numerous captioning and display toggle issues in post publish metabox

 = [1.0.2.1] - 19 Dec 2023 =
 * Fixed : Non-Administrator login caused Auto Draft publication
 * Fixed : Pending status draggable to Disabled even though disabling is prevented